Skip to main content

 • Get/keep your Elements profile up-to-date.
 Using Elements is now required for all faculty annual review processes.
 The reports generated from your faculty annual reviews form the building blocks of post-tenure reviews.
 Be sure your profile includes all activity for all years covered during your review.

-• For those who will be undergoing a post-tenure review in 2026, it will not be necessary to have five years’ worth of activity entered into Elements.
+• For those undergoing a post-tenure review in 2026, it will not be necessary to have five years’ worth of activity entered into Elements.
 Instead, be sure all activity from the 2025 calendar year is entered into Elements, and then focus on writing your one-page summaries (detailed below).

 • For those undergoing post-tenure reviews in 2027 or beyond, be sure you have the past five years’ worth of activity data entered into Elements.